King Receives EU High Representative

 Date

-King Abdullah II on Wednesday received High Representative of the EU for Foreign Affairs and Security Policy, European Commission Vice-President Josep Borrell.
+AMMAN - his majesty King Abdullah on Wednesday received High Representative of the EU for Foreign Affairs and Security Policy, European Commission Vice-President Josep Borrell.

 The King highlighted recent regional developments and the EU's important role in achieving peace and stability in the region.